vegaprotocol/specs/protocol/0045-DSRC-data_sourcing.md

 1. Data source specific details (for signed message, public key of sender; for Ethereum, contract address, method name; etc.)

 Data sources may refer to other data sources, for example:

-1. A data source that takes a source of structured data records as input and emits only the value of a named field (e.g. to return "BTCUSD_PRICE" from a record containing many prices, for instance)
+1. A data source that takes a source of structured data records as input and emits only the value of a named field (e.g. to return `BTCUSD_PRICE` from a record containing many prices, for instance)
 1. A data source that takes another data source as input and emits only data that matches a set of defined filters (e.g. to return only records with specific values in the timestamp and ticket symbol fields)

 NB: the above could be composed, so filter the stream and then select a field.